deepshig/Financial-Grant-Management-System/include/Read_Me.txt

 Running the project

 Step-1:
-Download the project file from github and extract the zip file, move the SE folder to your system's /opt/lamp/htdocs folder.
+Download the project file from github and extract the zip file, rename this folder as 'SE' and move this SE folder to your system's /opt/lamp/htdocs folder.

 Step-2:
 In Xampp phpmyadmin create the database FinancialGrantManagementSystem, import the database file from SE/include/FinancialGrantManagementSystem.sql